How to Tell When a Result Will Replicate: Significance and Replication in Distributional Null Hypothesis Tests: Significance and replication for the distribution

 Here the non-centrality parameter falls towards $0$ with declining $bN$ and so the error rate $\beta$ rises, approaching an upper limit of $1-\alpha$ as before.
 As $bN$ rises, $\beta$ falls to a lower limit of

 We thus see that the power of an experiment rises with $bN$ from a minimum of $\alpha$ towards a maximum of

 (since the last term is negligible) and no experiment can detect an effect $\delta$ with a power greater than this value, irrespective of its sample size $N$ or the variance ratio $b$.
 Since $T_{\nu}\left(t_{crit};|\delta|\right) > 0.5$ when $ |\delta| < t_{crit}$ this means that statistical power above $0.5$ can only be achieved for effects $|\delta|> t_{crit}$, and that power approaches $1$ only for very large effect size $|\delta|$.
-Where in the point-form approach we can design an experiment to detect any effect size at any required level of statistical power (by selecting a large enough $N$) in the distributional approach this is not possible, because the power of an experiment to detect an effect is a function of effect size rather than $N$.
+Where in the point-form approach we can design an experiment to detect any effect size at any required level of statistical power (by selecting a large enough $N$) in the distributional approach this is not possible, because the power of an experiment to detect an effect is, in the limit, a function of between-experiment variance rather than sample size.